 Core: Maple + Carbon Stringers + Quadraxial Fiberglass Laminate (custom options available)

 Factory Recommended Mount Point: -3.1 cm from center; 91.5 cm from tail

-The brand-new Prior Northwest 100 & Northwest 110 earned our “Dying to Try It” award at Outdoor Retailer this year.
+The brand-new Prior Northwest 100 & Northwest 110 earned our “Dying to Try It” award at Outdoor Retailer this past year.
 Why?
 Because they’re reportedly based on the Prior CBC, a ski that we think is an exceptional option for people looking for a freestyle ski with plenty of backbone for big drops and higher speeds.

 But the CBC is also pretty wide at around 117 mm underfoot, which doesn’t make it a viable daily driver for most skiers.

 So for 19/20, Prior is introducing the Northwest 100 & 110, which were inspired by the CBC but with more of a versatile, all-mountain focus.
 You can listen to our GEAR:30 podcast with Prior’s head ski and snowboard shaper for more info on the origin of the Northwest skis and Prior’s history, but here we’re going to take a closer look at the new Northwest 110.

 What Prior says about the Northwest 100 & Northwest 110